-Users report premature failures while others speak of bad luck.
+Users report premature failures while others talk about bad luck.

 | Don't miss anything and follow us on Google News! |

 The debate has reignited within the Xbox community.
-On various forums and social media platforms, players are reporting that Xbox Series controllers are experiencing “drift” issues with the analog sticks after just a few months of use, something they claim didn’t happen with Xbox 360 or even Xbox One.
+On various forums and social media platforms, players are reporting that Xbox Series controllers are experiencing “drift” issues with the analog sticks after just a few months of use, something they claim they didn’t experience with the Xbox 360 or even the Xbox One.

-The complaints mainly point to joystick deviations within one or two months, sticky buttons, and a sense of inconsistency in quality control.
+Complaints are mainly focused on joystick deviations within one or two months, sticky buttons, and a sense of inconsistency in quality control.
 Some players explain that they don’t use their controllers aggressively, yet they still end up playing at a disadvantage in competitive titles due to the slightest stick movement.

 Drift in Xbox Series controllers: divided opinions within the community

 Not everyone shares the same experience.
-While some claim to have gone through three controllers in less than a year, others assert that they’re still using the original controller since launch without any issues.
-Some even argue that the Xbox One generation was worse in terms of reliability.
+While some claim to have gone through three controllers in less than a year, others assert that they’re still using their original controller since launch without any issues.
+Some also argue that the Xbox One generation was worse in terms of reliability.

 One of the most sensitive points is the price.
 With standard controllers costing around 60 € and customized or Elite versions being much more expensive, several users believe that durability doesn’t match the current cost.
 The case of customized models failing after just a few months is particularly contentious.

 - Other players recommend third-party alternatives or simply rotating multiple controllers to extend their lifespan.
-In any case, the general feeling is one of inconsistency: some controllers work flawlessly for years, while others develop drift issues within weeks.
+In any case, the general feeling is one of inconsistency: some controllers work flawlessly for years, while others experience drift within weeks.

 For now, Microsoft hasn’t made any specific statements about a widespread issue.
 But the debate is on the table: are these isolated cases or a symptom of a decline in quality control?